MJR009/BP_Jabukod/README.md

 After `make docs` is run, the pdf documentation is also put into the `build` directory under the name `xjabur02_Jabukod_documentation.pdf`.

+### User guide

+This repository also contains two concise guides for programming in Jabukód, in the style of a cheatsheet.
+`Guide_CZ.pdf` is in czech and `Guide_EN.pdf` is in english.

 ## Testing

 In the `samples` directory you can find a large set of example programs.
 The top level contains small programs showcasing widely known functions.
 Other subdirectories containg programs used for testing during different phases of development.

-All testing and development was done on a x86_64 machine using <b>Ubuntu 24.04.2 LTS</b> operating system with functionality verified on the `merlin` FIT VUT faculty server.
+All testing and development was done on an x86_64 machine using <b>Ubuntu 24.04.2 LTS</b> operating system.
+Correct functionality was verified on the `merlin` FIT VUT faculty server.

 ## Syntax highlighting